Project: B04

 Variability and organ specificity of lymphatic vessel – dendritic cell interactions in the eye (allergic conjunctivitis)

 Lymphatic vessels are increasingly recognized for their specific roles in the support of organ function and the prevention of pathologies.
-Here, we focus on the conjunctival lymphatic vasculature and its role in immune cell migration in particular dendritic cell (DC) migration, which is implicated in allergic eye disease.
-Despite its important function and capacity to affect the distribution and trafficking of innate and adaptive immune cells directly, the precise micro-anatomy of the conjunctival lymphatic vessel bed remains unknown.
-Lymph vessels may aggravate or ameliorate immune responses depending on whether they transport pro- or anti-inflammatory acting cells.
+Lymph vessels may aggravate or ameliorate immune responses by transporting pro- or anti-inflammatory acting cells.
+Here, we focus on the conjunctival lymphatic vasculature, adjoining the lymphangiogenically privileged cornea and its role in immune cell migration, in particular dendritic cell (DC) migration, which is implicated in allergic eye disease.
+Despite its important function and capacity to directly affect the distribution and trafficking of innate and adaptive immune cells, the precise micro-anatomy of the conjunctival lymphatic vessel bed remains unknown.
+Using light sheet fluorescence microscopy, we visualize the spatial microanatomy of murine conjunctival lymph vessels with cellular resolution.

 Key methods: in vivo conjunctivitis model, intravital multiphoton microscopy (MPM), light sheet fluorescence microscopy, immunohistochemistry, ELISA